Shawn Krosnick (she/her), PI

 Brittany McGuire, Master’s student, Graduated Fall 2022

-My thesis research looks at how biology students understand experimental design both at the high school level and in introductory university courses.
-The primary objective of my work is to determine how to better prepare students for futures in scientific fields.
-My research interests are in science education, communication, and informal education.
+Brittany’s research looked at how biology students understand experimental design both at the high school level and in introductory university courses.
+The primary objective her work was to determine how to better prepare students for futures in scientific fields.
+Her research interests are in science education, communication, and informal education.
+Brittany is now a teacher in Nashville!

 Emily Powell, Master’s student, Graduated Fall 2022

-I am currently researching Physaria globosa, a Federally endangered species of Brassicaceae that is scattered throughout 31 populations in Tennessee, Kentucky, and Indiana.
-My research focuses on this species reproductive dynamics to aid in its long-term survival.
+Emily studied Physaria globosa, a Federally endangered species of Brassicaceae that is scattered throughout 31 populations in Tennessee, Kentucky, and Indiana.
+Her work focussed on the reproductive dynamics of this species to aid in its long-term survival.

-My specific goals are to determine the life history of P. globosa and assess pollen limitation.
-I am doing this through common garden studies with seed from each study site to monitor stage and age classes.
-This data will assist future monitoring and create a better understanding of population demography.
-Pollen limitation is being assessed through supplemental pollen treatments, which compares open/natural pollinated flowers to hand-pollinated flowers.
-Determining whether P. globosa is pollen limited will help the success of reintroduction throughout its range.
+Her specific goals were to determine the life history of P. globosa and assess pollen limitation.
+She did this through common garden studies with seed from each study site to monitor stage and age classes.
+Pollen limitation was also assessed through supplemental pollen treatments, which compared open/natural pollinated flowers to hand-pollinated flowers.

-I am an undergraduate biology major with a concentration in botany.
-I am currently working on a project that looks at host-plant feeding interactions in spittlebugs (Clastoptera spp.) and aphids (Aphis spp.)
+Brittnay worked on a project that looked at host-plant feeding interactions in spittlebugs (Clastoptera spp.) and aphids (Aphis spp.)
 (Hemiptera).
 Both genera have specialized feeding stylets that allow for tapping into the xylem, phloem, or both.
 They secrete saliva that hardens to form an impervious and air-tight sheath for feeding.
-I am currently studying their feeding behavior using anatomical (serial sectioning) techniques.
+Brittnay is now a graduate student in the College of Education and plans to become a teacher!

 The Krosnick Lab at the Tennessee Academy of Sciences at TN Tech in November 2021